Driving the Student Experience with Student Journey Mapping

 So, you’ve discovered how to successfully generate website traffic and have lead generation campaigns to help fill up your database.
 Your website is optimised and provides a great user customer experience, what next?

 The packing list doesn’t end there.
 Marketo reports, approximately 96% of visitors that come to your website are not ready to convert.
 How can you engage each prospective student individually based on their stage of intent, interests and educational goals, before getting them to enrol?
+What elements should you highlight for students in different stages of their student journey and student experience?

 The key to achieving efficiency across all student journey maps, from the first point of contact through to acceptance and enrolment, is to streamline them through marketing automation.
 It’s time to make sure that your best prospective students aren’t getting left behind.